 How to grow Garrya elliptica common name Silk Tassel Bush

-Garrya is an easy to grow, evergreen shrub which from December through January & February, has long attractive catkins, or tassels which gives rise to its common name 'Silk Tassel Bush'.
-Not all varieties of Garry are fully frost hardy, G. elliptica, which originates from California, is classified as H4 hardy in more sheltered areas and costal gardens.
+Garrya is an easy to grow, evergreen shrub which has long attractive catkins, or tassels from December through January & February.
+This gives rise to its common name 'Silk Tassel Bush'.
+Not all varieties of Garrya are fully frost hardy, G. elliptica, which originates from California, is classified as H4 hardy in more sheltered areas and costal gardens.

 Garrya is suitable to grow in most soil types, including moist soil and in semi shade.
 It is best planted in a sheltered spot, as exposure to cold winds can cause wind scorch (image left) which will brown the leaves.
 Garrya will grow to around 2 - 3m, (6.5' to 10') larger in a good growing conditions.
 Garrya elliptica is ideal to grow against a wall to provide shelter and to display the catkins, see below.